Last Updated on 30/03/2024 by Above Diamond

 platinum ring vs white gold ring

-In Thai, many may refer to platinum as “ทองขาว” (Tong Khao) to differentiate it from white gold which is called “ทองคำขาว” (Tong Khum Khao), but this may actually cause more confusion.
-The best way to refer to platinum is by calling its actual name.
-Platinum is a chemical element with “Pt” as its symbol and gold have “Au” as its symbol.
-They are different elements with their own set of unique characteristics.
+In Thailand, some refer to platinum as “ทองขาว” (Tong Khao) and white gold as “ทองคำขาว” (Tong Khum Khao), but this can be confusing.
+Platinum is a distinct element with the symbol Pt, while gold is represented by Au.
+They are entirely different elements with their own unique characteristics.

 White Gold vs Platinum: Mixtures